MotokiShiga/sova-cui/README.md

 # sova-cui

-This version of SOVA can be installed in MacOX and Linux.
+This version of SOVA can be installed in macOS and Linux.
 We are preparing a binary version for Windows.

-# Installation of python package **sova**,
+# Installation of python package **sova**
 1. Clone the SOVA repo

   ```sh